sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              for the Yokonuma-Hecke algebra and the algebra of braids and ties*.
 (2015) :arxiv:`1506.00715`.

 ..
+[ESSS2012] \D. Engels, M.-J. O. Saarinen, P. Schweitzer, and E. M. Smith,
+              *The Hummingbird-2 lightweight authenticated encryption algorithm*; in RFIDSec, (2011), pp. 19-31.

+..
+[ETS2006a] ETSI/Sage,
+              *Specification of the 3GPP Confidentiality and Integrity Algorithms UEA2 & UIA2*; in Document 5: Design and Evaluation Report, (2006).

+..
+[ETS2011] ETSI/Sage,
+             *Specification of the 3GPP Confidentiality and Integrity Algorithms 128-EEA3 & 128-EIA3*; in Document 4: Design and Evaluation Report, (2011).

+..
 [Ewa1996] Ewald, "Combinatorial Convexity and Algebraic Geometry",
              vol. 168 of Graduate Texts in Mathematics, Springer, 1996